yaya2devops/unilabs/README.md

 <img src="uni.png" > <br>

-- I am excited to share it with you and I hope that it will help you to achieve your goals and succeed in your studies.

 ## Technologies Met
 The technologies listed below were encountered near the end of my college career.
 Most of them I already knew, but it was a good knowledge stretch.
+I am excited to share it with you and I hope that it will help you to achieve your goals and succeed in your studies.

 - [Artifical Intelligence](ArtificialIntelligence/README.md)
 - [Big Data](BigData/README.md)